 Below the sink is an area for the garbage and recycling bin.
 Having the ability to store these items out of the way is another thing I like about the room.

-The Boardwalk Inn provides bus transportation to the following locations:
+Disney’s Boardwalk Inn provides bus transportation to the following locations:

 - Magic Kingdom

 - Animal Kingdom

 *In most cases, you’ll have to take a transfer bus to the water parks.
 Signage at the bus stop will indicate which bus to take.